dgbeck/backbone.marionette.subviews/README.md

 	subviewCreators : {
 		"MySubview" : function() {
 			var options = {};
-			// do any logic required to create initilaization options new MySubviewClass( options );
+			// do any logic required to create initialization options new MySubviewClass( options );
 		}
 	}

 	onAfterRender : {
-		// anytime after rendering, you can find the subviews in this.subviews this.subviews[ "MySubview ].bind( "click", _.mySubview_onClick, this );
+		// anytime after rendering, you can find the subviews in this.subviews this.subviews.MySubview.bind( "click", _.mySubview_onClick, this );
 	}
 } );
 ```